timothyrobbinscpa/timothyrobbinscpa.github.io/index.md

 ---
-layout: home
+layout: splash
-#classes: wide
+classes: wide
-title: "Bridging the Gap between Finance and Data Science"
+title: "Tim Robbins: Bridging the Gap between Finance and Data Science"
 header:
   image: /assets/images/home_page/a data scientist at work providing analytics and insights to investment professionals2.jpg
 #  overlay_image: /assets/images/home_page/a data scientist at work providing analytics and insights to investment professionals2.jpg
 #  overlay_filter: 0.3 # An optional overlay filter to darken the image for better text readability
+excerpt: '<span style="color: white; text-shadow: 2px 2px 8px rgba(0,0,0,0.6);">Discover my journey from accounting to data science.</span>'
-author_profile: True
+author_profile: false
 pagination:
   enabled: true
 ---
-# Tim Robbins: CPA & Data Scientist

 With over 20 years in accounting and a recent focus on data science, I bridge the gap between financial expertise and advanced data analytics.
 As a CPA and Data Scientist, my goal is to utilize data to enhance financial intelligence and strategic decision-making.

 ## Professional Highlights